zumatt/ninoBot/README.md

   - Welcome user as soon as they join the server;
   - Reaction to messages sent on specific channels;
   - More soon...

+## Examples and findings
+'''
+import discord
+'''